 Herring was once abundant, but in the last few decades, herring stocks have declined dramatically.
 Baltic herring is small and lean.
 Atlantic herring is incomparably larger and has more meat in it than the Baltic herring.
 This is mainly due to better living conditions for fish compared to our Baltic Sea – less pollution and lower water temperature.

 A true king of herrings lives here – in the North Sea, just by Denmark and Norway.
 It’s a young, immature herring known as ‘Matjes’ (more about it here on Wikipedia).
 Matjes is much plumper, richer in fat and milder in taste.
 Not surprisingly, it’s also expensive.

 Pacific herring stocks are severely depleted.
 Whatever’s left, gets exported – mainly to Japan, where it’s considered a delicacy.

-🇵🇱 Herring was a staple of Polish diet for centuries.
-But today a high quality fish is hard to come by.
-When it comes to prepackaged mass-market herrings (sold in plastic wraps and buckets), the list of ingredients is often dodgy to say the least.
-It’s full of unnecessary additives, phosphates, citrates… where all we need is fish and salt.
+🇵🇱 Herring was a staple of the Polish diet for centuries.
+But today high-quality fish is hard to come by.
+When it comes to prepackaged mass-market herrings (sold in plastic wraps and buckets), the list of ingredients is often dodgy, to say the least.
+It’s full of unnecessary additives, phosphates, and citrates… where all we need is fish and salt.

 You’ll also stumble upon herring fillets sold as ‘a la matjas’.
 It’s a marketing ploy, they’re just regular herrings.